 We been resting up (at least I have) and plan to leave here on 10/1 and head to GR.
 We will have to see what happens as it will all depend on how much shaking & driving I can do.

-Nurse Arda Nurse and Cowboy Tom Cowboy plus our friends all over the country have been terrific!
+Nurse Arda and Cowboy Tom plus our friends all over the country have been terrific!
 Thanks for all your thoughts, prayers, and help.

 If you are ever in need of a hospital while in the St Paul area, I can highly recommend the nurses, doctors, and everyone we came in contact with at St Francis Hospital - they were super!